 Do feel like your workspace and work routine is getting mundane and unproductive?
-Our favourite Japanese organising guru Marie Kondo has some tips to rekindle the spark of joy!
+Our favourite Japanese organising guru Marie Kondo has some Work from Home tips to rekindle the spark of joy!

-In her new book titled ‘Joy at Work‘, which she co-wrote with organisational psychologist Scott Sonenshein’, she gives tips and tricks using the KonMarie method that will “help you overcome the challenges of workplace mess and enjoy the productivity, success and happiness that come with a tidy desk and mind.”
+In her book titled ‘Joy at Work‘, which she co-wrote with organisational psychologist Scott Sonenshein’, Marie gives tips and tricks using the KonMarie method that will “help you overcome the challenges of workplace mess and enjoy the productivity, success and happiness that come with a tidy desk and mind.”

-Here are some 5 tips that we think will help in the office or even as you work from home.
+Here are some 5 work from home tips that we think will help you be more productive in your workspace.

 Following the “spark joy” mantra, Marie Kondo says that there are three types of categories that your items should be sorted into.